Pancytopaenia in cats: should I be worried?

 Once this was identified, an urgent safety warning was issued, recalling specific cat food products.

-In the latest update on 23rd August, there were 563 cases known to the RVC (bear in mind that not all cases in the country will be known to them) and tragically, 62% have died.
-As the statement from the RVC above says, in the cats whose diet was known, this appears to be the common factor – they had all eaten food from one of three different brands with the same manufacturer.
-A recent update from the Food Standards Agency does report finding mycotoxins in a small number of food samples – these are toxins produced by moulds.
-These are quite commonly found in foodstuffs and have not been confirmed as the cause, though the RVC information now mentions a particular group of moulds known as trichothecenes.
+As the statement from the RVC above says, in the cats whose diet was known, this appears to have been the common factor – they had all eaten food from one of three different brands with the same manufacturer.
+A recent update from the Food Standards Agency does report finding mycotoxins in a small number of food samples; these are toxins produced by moulds and, though they are quite commonly found in foodstuffs and have not been confirmed as the cause, the RVC information now refers to a particular group of moulds known as trichothecenes.

-Where can I find a list of cat foods being recalled because of the pancytopaenia outbreak?
+Where can I find a list of the cat foods recalled because of the pancytopaenia outbreak?